orilan93/SiameseFish/readme.md

 Other modules:

-- classifiction.py contains the different classifiers and is made to easily switch between them.
 - cnn_classifier.py is a simple cnn classifier.
 - direction_classifier.py classifies the direction the fish is facing.
 - embeddings_siamese.py embedding learner using siamese network.
 - embeddings_ohnm.py embedding learner using online hard negative mining.
 - embeddings_triplet.py embedding learner using offline triplet siamese network.
-- main.py acts as the main inference script to classify images.
+- main.py supposed to be the main inference script to classify images.
-- mlp_classifier.py classifies embeddings using mlp.
+- mlp_classifier.py classifies embeddings to individuals using mlp.
+- new_classifier.py predicts whether an individual has been observed before or not.
+- pair_classifier.py predicts an individual given a view of both sides of the fish.
 - playground.py exists to try out small snippets.
 - region.py predicts a certain region of the fish in an image.
 - saliency.py extracts the pattern of a fish in the form of a binary image.